rubocop/ruby-style-guide/README.md

 * When continuing a chained method invocation on another line keep the `.` on the second line.

     ```Ruby
-    # good - can tell that there is more to read below
+    # less good - can tell that there is more to read below
     one.two.three.
       four

-    # not so great - it's immediately clear what's going on the second line
+    # good - it's immediately clear what's going on the second line
     one.two.three
       .four
     ```